UselessPickles/diamondtel-m92-bluetooth/README.md

 Do you have something to ask/say about this project?
 You can reach out to me in [this Gitter chat room](https://gitter.im/UselessPickles/diamondtel-m92-bluetooth).

+### Documentation

+There's too much information to put in one README.
+Most directories of this project have a README containing relevant documentation for that portion of the project.
+So explore the directory structure and use the READMEs to get familiar with it.

 ## Basic Design

 ### High Level Design Summary